15 minutes that just might save your relationship with your teenager

 He looked down and hesitated.
 I could tell that he didn’t feel safe.

 After all–He was in trouble.
 How would we receive an honest reply?
 Would we jump all over him if he told us the truth?
 Call him selfish?
 Criticize him?

 Now I know that Dave and I don’t represent all parents in our roles, but I do think that we are pretty typical in that the man is focused on behavior and obedience, and mom sometimes sees through things to the heart, feeling a bit more compassion.
 I suppose this is how God designed us, and when we work together, it can really be a good mix.
-But it doesn’t always go so smooth, so I turned to my husband, and asked permission: “Please Dave, can we offer a safe place to just get some feelings out?
+But it doesn’t always go so smooth, so I turned to my husband, and asked permission: “Can we give him a chance to talk a little?
+Can we give him a safe place to just get some feelings out?
 I’m not excusing his behavior, but if he shares some of the stuff inside of him, we can help work things out.”